 I had to eat one slice as I was shooting some beauty shots on this bread.
 The bread crumb is very tender and moist, and the sweetness is just right.
 The combination of cinnamon and nutmeg enhances the flavor of carrot perfectly without overpowering.

-My husband took this bread to work and told me that it was raved about by his coworkers.
-(Well…, I hope he was telling the truth.)
+My husband took this bread to work, and according to him, it was a hit with his coworkers.
+(Let’s hope he wasn’t just being nice!)

 Enjoy your carrots!
-After all, they are not just only for Peter Rabbit, but for all of us, the non-rabbit two legged species.
+They’re not just for Peter Rabbit—they’re for all of us two-legged, non-rabbit folks too!

 Ingredients